-Fresh mountain breezes, clear blue skies and a unique blend of calming stillness and vigorous outdoor activities is what you will find at Big Bear located in the San Bernardino Mountains, approximately 100 miles northeast of downtown Los Angeles.
+Fresh mountain breezes, clear blue skies, and a unique blend of calming stillness and vigorous outdoor activities are what you will find at Big Bear, located in the San Bernardino Mountains, approximately 100 miles northeast of downtown Los Angeles.

-The towering aromatic pine trees, wild deer, and squirrels that inhabit the two main areas that make up Big Bear Mountain Resorts (Snow Summit and Bear Mountain), allows visitors to feel a million miles away from the city.
-When in reality they are just a short drive from the suburban sprawl of southern California.
+The towering aromatic pine trees, wild deer, and squirrels that inhabit the two main areas that makeup Big Bear Mountain Resorts (Snow Summit and Bear Mountain) allow visitors to feel a million miles away from the city.
+When in reality, they are just a short drive from the suburban sprawl of southern California.

 Big Bear San Bernardino Mountains Summer